UFC News: Joe Rogan Believes CM Punk ‘Does Not Have Athletic Talent,’ Likens Him To A ‘Puppy’

 — bet365 (@bet365) June 10, 2018

 CM Punk has been rather quiet on social media since he lost the fight to Mike Jackson, but he did thank his opponent after it was all over.
-No-one really knows what Punk is going to do from this point on, but guys like Joe Rogan obviously feel as if UFC and anywhere in the MMA world is not for him.
+No one really knows what Punk is going to do from this point on, but guys like Joe Rogan obviously feel as if UFC and anywhere in the MMA world is not for him.
 It could be that he lands back in WWE or another wrestling ring somewhere, but he’s going to have to prove his athletic ability in some form or fashion.